alexmyczko/autoexec.bat/config.sys/README.md

 `debian-system-initramfs` enable compression of initramfs, makeing space in /boot

+`kexec-reboot` try to reboot to the latest installed kernel (if kexec-tools is installed)

 # Ubuntu is Debian-based the same way milk is grass-based

 `ubuntu-deluxe` kind of Ubuntu Pro, without the Ubuntu, makes a Debian 12 from your Ubuntu 22.04 (WIP)